 The photos you love most are best appreciated when you have them around you, of course.
 And what better way to share the people and places you love most than by putting together an interesting collection in your home for guests to admire?

 Hanging photos intimidates many homeowners, often because they're afraid to make a mistake in grouping different shapes and sizes.
 But with a little guidance, you can easily transform a blank wall into a striking collection of art that is special to you and fun to share with guests.

 In general, artwork should be hung so that the center point of the picture or grouping is at about eye level.
-That's between 58 and 62 inches from the floor.
 So first pick the one photo that you want to make the center of the grouping, preferably a larger print to serve as an anchor for the eye.

 Then pull together items that have something in common.
 All-gold frames with black-and-white images would tie unlike subject matter together.
 Or maybe you'd rather all black wood frames and white matting.
 Then, add a couple items with some dimension, such as a similarly framed mirror.
 Don't overdo the variety so that the common thread of the grouping is lost.
 Also, don't feel that you have to use all the items you've collected - if something doesn't fit in, save it for another wall in the room.

 A grouping of pictures should be thought of as one unit.
 That being said, there are several different shapes or arrangements that you can choose for the space you have:

 - Block - similarly shaped and sized pictures often look most effective in a simple block arrangement.
 Take care over the spacing and deep the gaps between the pictures even.